 In hindsight, Houkou must have foreseen the looming disaster.
 But having no proof to back it up those doubts, when Hyouchuu and the villagers celebrated the “blessing” of the disease, he couldn’t go and pour cold water on their rekindled hopes.

-Hyouchuu thought back to that moment in time as the cold stiff wind stabbed at him like a knife.
+The cold stiff wind stabbing at him like a knife, Hyouchuu thought back to that moment in time.
 Regretting it now wouldn’t change a thing.
 He hurried down the main thoroughfare.
 The square before the gate was normally thronged with travelers.
 There was hardly a human in sight, and not only because the bad weather made any sane person think twice about leaving town.
 The storefronts were still as death.
 No smoke puffed from the chimneys of the houses.

 When he arrived in the town of Yosen the night before, Hyouchuu thought it a mid-sized municipality.
 Facing a major highway that passed south through Kei Province and Ji Province, it should have been alive and bustling.